jvohryzek/HADES/README.md

 ## Folder descriptions

-1.`data/`: folder containing data for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+1. `data/`: folder containing data for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
-2.`utils/`: folder containing matlab functions for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+2. `utils/`: folder containing matlab functions for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
-3.`results/`: folder containing various outputs for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+3. `results/`: folder containing various outputs for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and
-4.`figures/`: folder containing figures for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+4. plotting`figures/`: folder containing figures for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting

 ## File descriptions